Last Update: 01/10/2025)

 Typical symptoms include loud snoring, daytime fatigue, and morning headaches.
 Left untreated, OSA increases the risk of hypertension, heart disease, and stroke.

-This guide explores various treatment options to manage adult OSA effectively, emphasizing the importance of early detection and intervention for improved quality of life and overall health.
+This guide explores various treatment options for managing adult OSA effectively.
+It emphasizes the importance of early detection and intervention for improving quality of life and overall health.

 Diagnosis of Obstructive Sleep Apnea Adult